Federalist No. 66: Background

 The Federalist Papers, written by Alexander Hamilton and his colleagues John Jay and James Madison, were written in the late 1780s to argue in favor of the ratification of the United States Constitution to replace the Articles of Confederation, which served as the first form of a constitution for the newly-freed country.
 The Federalist Papers were directed towards the Anti-Federalists, those who opposed a stronger general government (especially the New York Anti-Federalists), to persuade them and undecided citizens to ratify the Constitution.
 The first Federalist Paper was published on October 27, 1787, in the New York Independent Journal.
 The essays argued that the proposed government would preserve the Union and give power to the federal government to act in the nation's interest.

 Publication

 Federalist No. 66 was written by Alexander Hamilton, who represented New York in the Congress of the United States under the Articles of Confederation and had served as a deputy from New York at the Constitutional Convention in 1787.
-It was titled "Objections to the Power of the Senate To Set as a Court for Impeachments Further Considered" and was published on March 8, 1788, in the New York Independent Journal under the pseudonym Publius.
+It was titled "Objections to the Power of the Senate To Set as a Court for Impeachments Further Considered" and was first published on March 8, 1788, in the New York Independent Journal under the pseudonym Publius.